rafal-szypulka/b2m-nodejs/docs/logging.md

 ## Example implementation of logging

-Add the following line at the beginning of `server.js` to load the `winston` module:
+Add/uncomment the following line at the beginning of `server.js` to load the `winston` module:

 ```js
 const { createLogger, format, transports } = require('winston')